 If an employee's position is eliminated under the application of this procedure, that employee shall have the right of retention in the other program units in which she/he is included in accordance with this procedure.

-With respect to the application of seniority as applied in Section 8.1.j or in case of a fiscal emergency as declared by the State Board for Community and Technical Colleges, such application shall not apply to ethnic minorities (as defined by Washington State Law) until the District achieves the Affirmative Action goals, as outlined in the applicable District Affirmative Action Policy and Plan.
+With respect to the application of seniority as applied in Section 8.1.j or in case of a fiscal emergency as declared by the State Board for Community and Technical Colleges, such application shall be applied without respect to race, sex, color, ethnicity, or national origin; however, the Annual Hiring Plan (Article 6.6) and goals are themselves not in conflict with the law and shall be maintained (though not binding).
+Comparison of actual employment data with plans and goals may reveal barriers to equal opportunity or the need to increase outreach and recruitment efforts.

 H.10 Core Faculty: The following rules on attaining Core Faculty status for IEL Full-time Faculty are established: (a) to protect faculty employment rights and faculty involvement in the establishment and protection of these rights in the Seattle Community College District, and (b) to define a reasonable and orderly process for the appointment of faculty to Core status, or for the nonrenewal of probationary faculty.